 - Plan how you will say it

-- Take note of how you are feeling and when you get a moment reflect on the conversation.
-What went well? what could be improved upon?
+- Take note of how you are feeling, and when you get a moment, reflect on the conversation.
+What went well?
+What could you do differently?

 - Plan how you will end the conversation

 - Consider any support you can direct them towards

 Before you share any information, find out what the person already knows and understands.
 By doing this, you will be able to judge what you need to say.
 Start with an opening question.
 For example,

 ‘Can you tell me in your own words what you think is happening here?’

 ‘What have you been told so far?’

 When the patient or relative is talking to you, listen to what they tell you.
 Try to use the same or similar words when you talk to show you are listening to them.
 You might also want to repeat what you have heard and check that you have got this right.
 You might say something like;